sybrew/the-seo-framework/readme.txt

 		* Sitemaps: Simple Wp Sitemap ([abandoned](https://wordpress.org/plugins/simple-wp-sitemap/)).
 	* Open Graph tag `og:updated_time` is no longer outputted, it is inferred from `article:modified_time`.
 	* TODO remove `fb:app_id` -- even though users will get warnings and annoy us?
+		-> Yes, remove this.
+The sanitization also no longer makes sense.

 **For translators:**